Shah Jahan | Mumtaz Mahal | Water Gadgets | Taj Mahotsav | Garden | Mosque | Story | Facts | Complex | Calligraphy | Legends and Myths | Day at Taj

 Traveling by Bus from Kanpur/Lucknow to Agra:

-Various bus services associate Agra with Delhi.
-It takes around 4-5 hours to arrive at Agra by bus.
-There are two fundamental interstate bus stands:
+There are a number of bus services that connects Agra with Delhi.
+It may take around 4-5 hours to arrive at Agra by bus.
+These are the two interstate bus stands that you should know about.

 Idgah Bus Stand Terminal

-Idgah Bus Stand, in the heart of the city, is the main bus stand for traveling towards Rajasthan or Madhya Pradesh.
-It is 8 km from the Taj.
-The well-run Rajasthan Government (RSRTC) bus to Jaipur with a frequency of one bus every hour departs from Hotel Sakura close to the Idgah bus stand.
+Idgah Bus Terminal or Bus stand is in the heart of the Agra city, and is the main bus stand for traveling to Rajasthan or Madhya Pradesh.
+It is an 8-km drive from the Taj.
+The Rajasthan State Road Transport Corporation (RSRTC) runs busses to Jaipur that departs from Sakura hotel close to the Idgah bus terminal with a frequency of one bus per hour.
+There's a ticket booking center outside Hotel Sakura.

 ISBT at Transport Nagar

-ISBT at Transport Nagar, 12 km from the Taj, is an interstate bus terminal.
-Most buses travel through this terminal, with the exception of buses beginning from the Idgah Bus Stand and going towards Rajasthan.
+ISBT at Transport Nagar is 12 km from the Taj and is an interstate bus terminal.
+Most buses travel through this terminal, with the exception of buses that start from the Idgah Bus Stand and are going towards Rajasthan.